- Is It Normal to Experience Gas After Delivery?

 3. Develop Proper Eating Habits

-It is quite easy to swallow air accidentally without our knowledge.
+It is quite easy to swallow air accidentally without your knowledge.
 Stick to small food portions and spend enough time chewing each morsel before swallowing it.
-Similarly, avoid drinking anything with a straw.
-The sucking action increases the chances of taking in the air, which can further increase the gas in your stomach.

 4. Try Natural Remedies